-Twice Baked Mashed Potatoes are loaded with russet potatoes, cheddar cheese, sour cream and crispy bacon.
-This popular casserole is sprinkled with MORE bacon and cheese, then baked to creamy perfection!
+Twice Baked Mashed Potatoes are loaded with mashed russet potatoes, cheddar cheese, sour cream and crispy bacon.
+This favorite side dish is sprinkled with MORE bacon and cheese, then baked to creamy perfection!

-You'll love this favorite side dish that's perfect for everything from casual meals to celebrations at your holiday table.
+You'll love this simple potato recipe that's perfect for everything from casual meals to celebrations at your holiday table.

-- tastes just like a twice baked potato without all of the effort!
+- Easy Dish: tastes just like a twice baked potato without all of the fuss!

-- perfect for Easter, Thanksgiving or Christmas dinner as a side dish
+- Versatile: perfect for Easter, Thanksgiving or Christmas dinner

-- can be made ahead to simplify prep work
+- Make Ahead: you can make this dish ahead to simplify prep work

-- serves a large crowd for parties and potlucks
+- Crowd Pleaser: serves a large crowd for a dinner party or potluck

-- the ultimate comfort food packed with tons of flavor!
+- Ultimate Comfort Food: it's your go-to comfort food recipe with tons of flavor!

 See recipe card for quantities.